 - Police Officer

-Police officers protect lives and property by patrolling assigned areas and responding to emergency/nonemergency calls.
-They monitor neighborhoods and look for signs of deviant or criminal behavior.
+Police officers patrol assigned areas and respond to emergency/nonemergency calls.
+They monitor neighborhoods and look for signs of criminal behavior.
 They also conduct traffic stops, secure evidence at crime scenes, and prepare reports for investigation and trial.

 Bachelor's Degree in Criminology

-Bachelor of criminology programs total at least 120 credits, which full-time students finish in four years.
-Some accelerated online programs operate via eight-week classes year-round, enabling learners to graduate in two years.
+Bachelor's in criminology programs require approximately 120 credits, which full-time students finish in four years.
+Some accelerated online programs offer eight-week classes throughout the year, enabling especially motivated learners to graduate in significantly less time.

-On top of core competencies, bachelor's degree students develop specialized skills through open electives, concentrations, and practicums.
+On top of core competencies, bachelor's students develop specialized skills through open electives, concentrations, and practica.

 - Forensic Science Technician

 Forensic science technicians assist criminal investigators by collecting evidence.
 They conduct laboratory tests on samples and preserve and catalog evidence for future use.
 They may specialize in a type of evidence, like ballistics, fingerprints, or DNA.
 Additionally, forensic science technicians prepare official investigative reports and act as witnesses during trials.

 Loss prevention managers work for private businesses (typically retailers) where they minimize profit shrinkage by implementing security measures.
 They prevent theft, fraud, and other abuses of company resources by customers and employees.
 In addition to coordinating staff training programs, they audit inventory and partner with company leaders to develop organizational policies and objectives.